healthbridgeltd/ui-tests-boilerplate/README.md

 npm install
 npm run cypress:open:local
 ```
-Make sure to set the urls of the environments to wish to point Cypress at.
-The json files are stored in the `config` directory.
+Make sure to set the urls of the environments you want Cypress to point at.
+The json files are stored in the `cypress/config` directory.

 ```json
 {